-Design Studio 2A - Jewellery
+Design Studio 2A - Jewellery Staff Contact: School Office UOC4 HPW3 S1 Prerequisite/s: SDES1102

-Staff Contact: Wendy Parker

-UOC4 HPW3 S1 Prerequisite/s: SDES1102 Design Studio 1B - Analysing Design Principles form and contextual issues in the jewellery design discipline.
+In this course design practice is undertaken which requires students to integrate technical knowledge and artisan skills with material form and contextual issues in the jewellery design discipline.
 Projects will address the conceptual and material understandings of 3D jewellery and object design.
-Elements of the design process- critical analysis, research, problem solving and design development- will be undertaken to facilitate the resolution of form and fabrication design issues.
+Elements of the design process-critical analysis, research, problem solving and design development- will be undertaken to facilitate the resolution of form and fabrication design issues.
 This course will develop students understanding of jewellery design through investigations of materials and jewellery processes.
 Students will examine the technology of metal and its translation through heat into three-dimensional forms.
 The techniques of soldering, casting, hydraulic forming and fabrication will be explored using both ferrous and non-ferrous materials to translate design drawings and models into three-dimensional jewellery objects both wearable and non-wearable.